-Users must run EPIC spin-up simulations to generate chemically stable soil files and initial annual plant N demand data, which are used in EPIC application-year simulations.
-Described in this section are the five EPIC spin-up run tools: EPIC Site File Generation, Soil Match for EPIC Spinup, Management File Generation for Spinup, View/Edit EPIC Inputs, and View/Edit EPIC Inputs.
-Users can use these tools sequentially to generate files needed for EPIC spin-up simulations.
-Users can obtain detailed information on building the EPIC databases using developed programs from the documentation for the EPIC modeling system for CMAQ, and on the file formats and parameter descriptions from the EPIC model documentation from TAMU (http://epicapex.tamu.edu/files/ 2013/02/epic0509usermanualupdated.pdf).
+Users must run EPIC spin-up simulations to generate initial soil files and annual plant N demand data, which are used in EPIC application-year simulations.
+Described in this section are the five EPIC spin-up run tools: EPIC Site File Generation, Soil Match for EPIC Spinup, Management File Generation for Spinup, View/Edit EPIC Inputs, and EPIC Runs for Spinup.
+Users can use these tools sequentially to generate files needed for the spin-up and launch the EPIC spinup run.
+Users can obtain detailed information on the EPIC databases from the documentation for the EPIC modeling system for CMAQ, and on the file formats and parameter descriptions from the EPIC model documentation at the Texas A&M AgriLife Research

+(http://epicapex.tamu.edu/files/ 2013/02/epic0509usermanualupdated.pdf).